Ads

 Let the pasta and sauce cook together for a few minutes, adding in the reserved wine and cooking liquid, as needed, to creat a sauce that lightly coats the pasta.
 Serve warm with grated Parmesan ...

-Spaghetti bolognese, or shortened to "spag bol" in the UK and Australia, is a popular pasta dish outside Italy, although not part of Italian cuisine.
+Spaghetti bolognese, often shortened to "spag bol" in the UK and Australia, is a popular pasta dish outside Italy, although not part of Italian cuisine.
 [22] [23] The dish is generally perceived as inauthentic by Italians.
-[4] [5] [24] [25] Spaghetti bolognese consists of spaghetti served with a sauce made from tomatoes, minced beef or other meat ...
+[4] [5] [24] [25] Spaghetti bolognese consists of spaghetti served with a sauce made from tomatoes, minced beef or other ...

 Add meat; cook on medium-high heat until evenly browned, stirring frequently.
 Stir in tomato sauce and tomatoes.
 Bring to boil; simmer on medium-low heat 15 min., stirring frequently.